input-output-hk/ouroboros-leios/Logbook.md

 ## 2024-11-15

+### Techno-economic analysis of SPO nodes

+The *Refined Estimate* tab of the [Leios High-Level Resources Estimates spreadsheet](analysis/Leios%20resource%20estimates%20-%20ROUGH%20ESTIMATE.ods) computes node costs for SPOs under Praos and Leios.

+- Each SPO has one block producer and two relays.
+- CPU, IOPS, disk, and network costs are estimated.
+- Results are provided from 1 to 10,000 TPS.
+- Leios parameters can be varied.
+- IBs, EBs, votes, certificates, and RBs are accounted for.

+The main findings confirm the insights from the earlier [system-dynamics simulation](#system-dynamics-simulation-of-throughput-techno-economics).

+1. Long-term storage of IBs, EBs, and RBs will dominate operating costs.
+2. We need to investigate options such as archiving, sharding, and pruning the transaction history.
+3. It is critical that hardware costs continue to drop: even a 15% reduction per year is not sufficient.
+4. Current fees are insufficient to sustain Leios.

 ### Example schedule for short-pipeline Leios

 The following table illustrate when proposing, endorsing, voting, and forging can take place in short-pipeline Leios.